47Cid/47Cid.github.io/_posts/2023-10-15-automated-chaos.md

 Fuzzing or fuzz testing involves bombarding a program with irregular inputs to uncover potential bugs and vulnerabilities.

-Let's try to further understand this statement by looking at some of the—
+Let's try to further understand this by looking at some of the—

 # Fuzzing Methods